yanone/context-py/docs/Font.md

 * Python type: `Dict`

 Any values to be placed in OpenType tables on export to override defaults; these must be font-wide.
 Metrics which may vary by master should be placed in the `metrics` field of a Master.

+## Font.filename

+* Python type: `Optional[str]`

+* This field only exists as an attribute of the the Python object and should not be written to Context-JSON.

+The file path from which this font was loaded or to which it should be saved.
+This is automatically set when loading a font and used as the default path when saving.
+*If not provided, defaults to* `None`.

 ## Font.features